andrewyur/andrewyur.github.io/README.md

 - [ ] set up forwarding from the github domain to the new one
 - [ ] integrate md html renderer and move project articles to md files
 - [ ] join the stevens webring
+- [ ] hook up an email to my domain

 Future Roadmap: